Avoidance is Never an Effective Conflict Style to Choose.

 Why is Avoidance Ineffective as a Conflict Resolution Strategy

 Hi, I’m Patricia Bagsby and I have the Q4 answer.

 To avoid confrontation or unpleasantness, Q3 likes to sweep behaviors under the rug.
 It can be tempting to go around Q3 or to demand answers, but neither of those behaviors will engage trust.
 That’s why B is the correct answer.
 Sarah can use her Q4 leadership skills to help Alice be more candid and analytical about the situation.

 With Q3, Sarah should stress the positive results that can come from solving issues.
 By surfacing problems and showing a willingness to tackle them, plant employees and leadership will see her in a positive light.

 Why is avoidance ineffective as a conflict resolution strategy?
 If Alice continues to avoid confronting the issue, the company could suffer.
 Particularly the people working closely with Alice.

 It’s key for Sarah to help Alice understand that being candid is an important way to build trust with those around her.
 That trust will increase productivity and improve harmony and morale.

 So now you have read how avoidance is never an effective conflict style to choose, and why.
 If you are eager for more learning, our 40 other people leadership tips will teach you how to handle a variety of challenging people leadership situations.

 Do you work with any difficult people?
-Check out our behavior questionnaire, which provides suggestions on dealing with them.
+If so, our behavior questionnaire, provides suggestions on dealing with them more effectively.

-Check our our Q4 Leadership Workshop, available in the classroom or virtually.
+Check out our our Q4 Leadership Workshop, available in classroom or virtually.